 Ohau B power station

-Returning to the black stilt breeding place, we started our tour with an older English couple and the friendly (and talkative) Dept of Conservation guide.
+Returning to the Black Stilt Captive Breeding Centre, we started our tour with an older English couple and the friendly (and talkative) Dept of Conservation guide.
 She started by showing us some newly refurbished cages (sans birds), then inside to some displays about the black stilt.
 There are presently 160 or so of the birds in existence(!), up from 30-odd in 1983.
 The guide showed us pictures of some other rare birds in NZ and the English couple said something about having see 80 species of birds since arriving in NZ.
 I said, "So you're birdwatchers?"
 The English lady replied, "No, not really."

 We saw a stuffed feral cat - pretty big, and the guide said there were bigger around - in a display on predators.
 We got blamed as Aussies for introducing the pied stilt - a related species that can interbreed and cause black/pied hybrids.
 But we got back at the English couple when the guide said rabbits/ferrets/stoats/cats were a big problem too.
 Anyway - eventually we got to sit in the hide room and observe the stilts in their captive breeding cages.
 From a distance through binoculars, but they were pretty cool to look at.

 We headed off for Omarama and The Amazing Clay Cliffs.
 After following a turnoff road we discovered that the Cliffs were on private property and cost us $10 to go look at them.
 We popped the $10 in the honour system box at the gate and drove on in.
 After 4 k's of gravel road and a short walk we were right under the Cliffs of Clay.
 Quite spectacular, actually.
 I wandered up into one of the gullies between the Cliffy bits and took some pics while Michelle waited in her good shoes.